 COR is a product concept created to induce therapeutic

-hypothermia; acting as a cooling holster for a standard 1L IV saline bag.
+acting as a cooling holster for a standard 1L IV saline bag.

 By exposing the patient to pre-hospital therapeutic hypothermia